webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Enhanced-Phased-Attack.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Enhanced Phased Attack
+>5+  Intellect

 This ability works like the Phased Attack ability except that your attack also disrupts the foe's vitals, dealing an additional 5 points of damage.
 Enabler.